effiken/Leader_et_al/README.md

 ## Downloading the data

+A .csv file with cell-ID to cluster and cell-ID to sample associations can be downloaded from /input_tables/cell_metadata.csv.
+Cluster annotations are available in /input_tables/annots_list.csv (column "sub_lineage").
+Sample-level metadata is available in the published Table S1 and provided in /input_tables/table_s1_sample_table.csv.

-Data can either be downloaded automatically by running the script to reproduce the figures (see below).
+The full dataset can either be downloaded automatically by running the script to reproduce the figures (see below).
 Alternatively, .rd files can be downloaded using the following dropbox links:

 human NSCLC scRNA & CITEseq data: https://www.dropbox.com/s/vjbide8ro5iwrfh/lung_ldm.rd?dl=1